doodlebunnyhops/doodlebunnyhops.github.io/content/map/crystals/_index.md

 {{% children sort="Weight" showhidden=false description=false type="tree" %}}

+{{% notice style="info" title="Broken Locations" expanded=true %}}

+- Hospital is extremly difficult to reach, while still techincally there, its just under the roof in front of the helicopter.
+Without this crystal all others do not appear.
+It's been reported to devs.

+{{% /notice %}}

 ---

 <div align="center">{{% button href="/lore/quests/find_7_crystals/" style="green" %}}Go Back to Find 7 Crystals Quest{{% /button %}}</div>